thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 The model appears to be making mistakes characteristic of non-experts by inaccurately localizing the lesion to any "lesion-like" blob, such as a cross section of intestine or aorta.
 Instances where the model fails to localize to anything remotely lesion-like (top left tile) suggest these examples are on their way towards overfitting.

-Because of the reasonably large image size (512x512), small batch sizes were required.
-In such situations, it is unclear if batch normalization is beneficial.
-A hyperparameter search was carried out to determine the effect of batch norm, which indicated superior training performance in its absence.
+A hyperparameter search was carried out to determine the effect of batch normalization, which indicated superior training performance in its absence.

+The model never converges with full resolution inputs, likely due to perceptual limitations with the 3x3 convolutional kernel.
+Halving the input resolution results in an effective doubling of kernel dimensions.
+By increasing the model's receptive field, large / low frequency details can be detected with fewer parameters.

-## Multivariate Guassian
+### Multivariate Guassian
 To add sophistication, the next iteration attempts to model the lesion's bounding box as a multivariate gaussian.
 Concretely, this means that instead of the model directly predicting the class labels, it predicts mean and standard deviation parameters that are then used to sample a normal distribution.
 This is also known as the *reparametrization trick*, and its use in was heavily inspired by [Kingma & Welling 2013](https://arxiv.org/abs/1312.6114).
 Unlike with variational autoencoders - which use a log normal distribution - this implementation uses the classic normal distribution:

 ```python